History Of Laughing Gas

 At our dental office, we also offer IV sedation and oral sedation, but for many patients with mild dental anxiety, laughing gas is just enough to make them feel more relaxed and comfortable.
 In fact, some patients even prefer to have laughing gas with cleanings.

 Is laughing gas the best sedation option for you?
-In a free sedation consultation, we can talk about the different sedation options, as well as your dental history and your level of dental anxiety.
+In a sedation consultation, we can talk about the different sedation options, as well as your dental history and your level of dental anxiety.

 Denver / Centennial (I-25 and Dry Creek), Please call (303) 309-0749, centennial@sedationdentistdenverco.com